Skip to Content

 A pan with creamy tuscan chicken recipe with chopped basil.

-Creamy Chicken Recipe
+Creamy Tuscan Chicken Overview

 Recipe ingredients on the counter including bowl of heavy cream, sliced chicken breasts, parmesan cheese, sun dried tomatoes, spinach, spices, butter, broth, oil, and flour.